 Our goal at CrossFit 970 is to give you the very best in CrossFit training in Northern Colorado.
 Therefore, we only hire the best.
 Each of our coaches offers something unique, and has their own personal training style, but there are a few things they all have in common: extensive experience, fierce dedication to results, and a passion for helping people better themselves.
 Just sign up for a class that they teach and you can get started in no time.
 If you have any questions regarding our coaches, or if you would like to sign up, call our local gym now.
 We are here to help.

 Our CrossFit Coaches

 Strength Specific Seminar

 Brandon Welton has been an outdoor sports and health enthusiast his entire life.
 He began racing BMX in his youth and raced motorcycles professionally in his twenties.
 In 2008 after searching for an alternative to the globo gym routine he found CrossFit and never looked back.
 In 2010 Brandon received his CrossFit Level 1 Certificate.
 He enjoys the constant challenges and positive results that CrossFit provides.
 He is dedicated to sharing the CrossFit challenge and healthy lifestyle with everyone he meets.
-When he isn’t doing CrossFit, Brandon stays busy riding mountain bikes, motocross, jetskis, and snowmobiles.
+When he isn’t doing CrossFit, Brandon stays busy with his family riding mountain bikes, motocross, jetskis, and snowmobiles.

 CrossFit Spot the Flaw Course